Mr. Incredible: The Incredibles

-On the day he is set to marry his fiancée Helen (also known as Elastigirl), Bob Parr (also known as Mr. Incredible) rescues Oliver Sansweet from a skyscraper being robbed by a supervillain called Bomb Voyage.
-While the two confront each other, a young fan of Mr. Incredible, Buddy Pine, flies in with rocket boots, but Bob rejects him as his sidekick.
+On the day he is set to marry his fiancée Helen (also known as Elastigirl), Bob Parr (also known as Mr. Incredible) rescues a falling man from suicide by catching him and diving through a window of the skyscraper he is jumping from.
+Inadvertently discovering that the skyscraper is being robbed by a supervillain called Bomb Voyage, he confronts the villain, when a young fan of Mr. Incredible, Buddy Pine, flies in with rocket boots.
+Bob rejects him as his sidekick, Buddy impulsively tries to help anyway, Bomb Voyage sneaks a bomb onto Buddy's cape, and Bob is forced to let Bomb Voyage go to save Buddy.
+This results in the bomb exploding on an elevated track, and Bob stops a train from falling off the track, nevertheless injuring dozens.
 Bob's collateral damage lawsuits turn public opinion against superheroes.
 The government initiates the Superhero Relocation Program, forcing "supers" to abandon their exploits.

 Fifteen years later, Bob, Helen, and their children Violet, Dash, and Jack-Jack live in the city of Metroville and keep their superpowers secret.
+Bob has trouble adapting to civilian life.
+He is often absorbed in superhero news and is an absent-minded father.
+He also drags his increasingly reluctant best friend Lucius Best (also known as Frozone) into reliving "the glory days" by being vigilantes every Wednesday night, lying to both of their wives.
+At work, Bob is an insurance adjuster, often giving clients in-depth knowledge of bureaucratic loopholes at the cost of his own company.
+During a lecture in his supervisor, Gilbert Huph's office, Bob notices and attempts to stop someone getting mugged but Huph threatens to fire him, causing Bob to hospitalize him by throwing him through several walls.
+The government keeps the incident quiet, and Bob does not tell Helen about being fired.

-Bob, along with his best friend Lucius Best or Frozone, occasionally relive "the glory days" by being a vigilante at night.
-While Bob is working as an insurance adjuster, he attempts to stop someone getting mugged but his supervisor, Gilbert Huph, threatens to fire him, causing Bob to throw him through several walls.
-After being fired, Bob receives a message from a woman named Mirage asking him to fight an Omnidroid, a tripod-like robot that has gone rogue.
-Bob secretly takes up the offer and flies to an island called Nomanisan.
-After returning from battling with the droid, Bob starts to get into shape.
-He takes his superhero costume to designer Edna Mode who makes new superhero costumes for the entire family.
+Bob also receives a message from a white-haired woman named Mirage asking him to fight an Omnidroid, a tripod-like robot that has gone rogue, in exchange for money which would have far exceeded his annual salary.
+Bob secretly takes up the offer, claiming to Helen that he is going to a business conference.
+He flies to an island called Nomanisan, defeating the robot after learning its armor can only be pierced by its own weapons.
+After returning from battling with the droid, Bob starts to get into shape, expecting more work from Mirage.
+He takes his damaged old superhero costume to designer Edna Mode, who also makes new superhero costumes for the entire family.
+Bob is personally revitalized after this, lavishing attention and gifts on his family.
+Helen becomes suspicious before Bob's second trip to Nomanisan, partially hearing Mirage on the phone and noticing a white hair on his old superhero costume, as well as Edna's repair stitches.